gbreeze/ta/README.md

 To use this library you should have a financial time series dataset including “Timestamp”, “Open”, “High”, “Low”, “Close” and “Volume” columns.

-You should clean or fill NaN values in your dataset before add technical analysis features.
+You should clean or fill NaN values in your dataset before adding technical analysis features.

 You can get code examples in [examples_to_use](https://github.com/bukosabino/ta/tree/master/examples_to_use) folder.